PhD in Materials Science

 A preliminary examination in materials science is normally taken by all PhD students at the end of the spring semester, following two semesters of coursework.

-At the beginning of the spring semester, the student is given three research papers in materials science to study and is asked to prepare a written report on the topic of this research.
+The student is given three research papers in materials science to study and is asked to prepare a written report on the topic of this research.
 The examination consists of an oral presentation on the same topic before a faculty committee.

 Students are required to pass this exam (along with course grades and research aptitude) to continue in the PhD program.
 Research conducted by the student during the summer is also expected.